skip navigation

 I looked behind me a saw a police car.
 He had been following me for a mile.

-Past Perfect: contrasting earlier from later events (Int.–Adv.
-ESL, Native Speakers)
+Past Perfect: contrast earlier from later events

 Jaycee